-The Ampleforth Lourdes Pilgrimage is attended by around 300 people each year, among whom there are many different connections to Ampleforth.
+The Ampleforth Lourdes Pilgrimage is attended by about 300 people each year, among whom there are many different connections to Ampleforth.

 Some are Old Amplefordians for whom it is an important way to stay in touch with Ampleforth, others are parents of Ampleforth students present and past, and others are current students from the Sixth Form.
 The pilgrimage takes place after the end of the Summer term.